-The key is choosing the right colors, but if you lean toward funky yellows or greens, you need to rethink your approach.
+The key is choosing the right colors, but if you lean toward funky yellows or bright greens, you need to rethink your approach.
 When improving the value of your home, stick with neutral colors.
 Freshome suggests that neutral colors are best because they:

 - Show off textures and fixtures